emaiannone/wordscount/README.md

         NODE_2 slots=4
         NODE_3 slots=4
         NODE_4 slots=4
-    Note: These MASTER, NODE_1,... are values stored in */etc/hosts*, created when make_cluster.sh was launched;
+    Note: These MASTER, NODE_1,... are values stored in */etc/hosts* in each node, created during the make_cluster.sh setup;
-16. **Go back to home directory**: `cd ..`
+16. **Go back to home directory**: `cd ..`;
-17. **Remove the old send_to_master.tar.gz**: `rm -f send_to_master.tar.gz`
+17. **Remove the old *send_to_master.tar.gz***: `rm -f send_to_master.tar.gz`;
-18. **Create a new send_to_master.tar.gz**: `tar -zcvf send_to_master.tar.gz send_to_master`
+18. **Create a new *send_to_master.tar.gz***: `tar -zcvf send_to_master.tar.gz send_to_master`;
-19. **Send the new send_to_master.tar.gz to each slave node**:
+19. **Send the new *send_to_master.tar.gz* to each slave node**:
     1. `scp send_to_master.tar.gz pcpc@NODE_1:/home/pcpc`
     2. `scp send_to_master.tar.gz pcpc@NODE_2:/home/pcpc`
     3. `scp send_to_master.tar.gz pcpc@NODE_3:/home/pcpc`
     4. `scp send_to_master.tar.gz pcpc@NODE_4:/home/pcpc`
-20. **Unpack send_to_master.tar.gz in each slave**:
+20. **Unpack *send_to_master.tar.gz* in each slave**:
     1. `ssh pcpc@NODE_1 tar -zxvf send_to_master.tar.gz`
     2. `ssh pcpc@NODE_2 tar -zxvf send_to_master.tar.gz`
     3. `ssh pcpc@NODE_3 tar -zxvf send_to_master.tar.gz`
     4. `ssh pcpc@NODE_4 tar -zxvf send_to_master.tar.gz`
-21. **Go into send_to_master directory**: `cd send_to_master`
+21. **Go into *send_to_master* directory**: `cd send_to_master`;
-22. **Launch benchmarks**: `./run_benchmark.sh 4 machinefile`
+22. **Launch benchmarks**: `./run_benchmark.sh 4 machinefile`.

-### Graph evaluation
+### Plot evaluation
-All the time profiling data are stored in *times* subdirectories.
-These data were manually gathered into a single text file, named *benchmark-times*, then a Python script, named *WordsCountGraphs.py*, reads these data and generates the graphs.
+All the time profiling data are stored in subdirectories of *times*.
+These data were manually gathered into a single text file, named *benchmark-times*, then a Python script, named *WordscountGraphs.py*, reads these data and generates the plots.

-**Note I**: X-axis has number of processes, while y-axis has the running time (in ms) whose type depends on the kind of graph (for example, the global time graph has global times in y-axis).
+**Note I**: X-axis has the **number of processes**, while y-axis has the **running time (in ms)** whose type depends on the kind of plot (for example, the global time plot has global times in y-axis).
-**Note II**: Each function is builded using **average times obtained from the 4 different executions** of the benchmarks in order to have more reliable times because there might be some time fluctuations.
+**Note II**: Each function is builded using **average times obtained from the 4 different executions** of the benchmarks in order to have more reliable times because there might have been some time fluctuations during benchmarks.
-**Note III**: Each graph has **3 functions, each one representing a benchmark with different input files**.
+**Note III**: Each plot has **3 functions, each one representing a benchmark with different input files**.
-**Note IV**: The input files used for this benchmark are contained in *strong_files* and *weak_files* directories if send_to_master.tar.gz, but any other kind of text file can be used, under the condition of one word per line.
+**Note IV**: The input files used for this benchmark are contained in *strong_files* and *weak_files* directories in send_to_master.tar.gz.

 #### Input files details
-*strong_files* directory has three subdirectories, each with 50% more files that the preceding:
+*strong_files* directory has three subdirectories, each with 50% more files that the preceding one:
   - **strong_files/1/** has 100 files for a total of 13.2 MB.
-Each process will work on `13.2 / np` MB
+Each process will work on `13.2 / np` MB;
-  - **strong_files/2/** 150 files for a total of 19.7 MB.
-Each process will work on `19.7 / np` MB
+  - **strong_files/2/** has 150 files for a total of 19.7 MB.
+Each process will work on `19.7 / np` MB;
-  - **strong_files/3/** 200 files for a total of 26.3 MB.
-Each process will work on `26.3 / np` MB
+  - **strong_files/3/** has 200 files for a total of 26.3 MB.
+Each process will work on `26.3 / np` MB.

-*weak_files* directory has three subdirectories, each with 50% more files that the preceding.
+*weak_files* directory has three subdirectories, each with 50% more files that the preceding one.
 Each directory has 20 pX subdirectories:
-  - **weak_files/1/**, each pX has `10 * X` files with a size of `665.1 * X` KB.
+  - **weak_files/1/**: each pX has `10 * X` files ,with a size of `665.1 * X` KB.
 Each process will always work on 665.1 KB distributed in 10 files.
-  - **weak_files/2/**, each pX has `15 * X` files with a size of `996.2 * X KB`.
+  - **weak_files/2/**: each pX has `15 * X` files, with a size of `996.2 * X KB`.
 Each process will always work on 996.2 KB distributed in 15 files.
-  - **weak_files/3/**, each pX has `20 * X` files with a size of `1.3 * X MB`.
+  - **weak_files/3/**: each pX has `20 * X` files, with a size of `1.3 * X MB`.
 Each process will always work on 1.3 MB distributed in 20 files.

 #### Strong scalability
 <p align="center">
 <img src="https://github.com/emaiannone/wordscount/blob/master/figures/init_strong.png"><br>
   Being the init phase only done by master process, and being the input fixed independently from number of processes, the time function is <b>constant</b>.
-Besides, being each input directory greater by 50% that preceding one, the init time increases by 50%.
+Besides, being each input directory greater by 50% that the preceding one, <b>the init time increases linearly on input size</b>.
 So, as expected, the init phase does not scale at all.
 </p>

 <p align="center">
 <img src="https://github.com/emaiannone/wordscount/blob/master/figures/wordscount_strong.png"><br>
   The <b>decreasing</b> behaviour is correct, because keeping the input fixed implies that each process will receive less work as the number of total processes increases.
-Considering the function related to <i>strong_files/1/*</i>, the 200 ms took by 1 process reduces to around 20 ms with 20 processes, having a speedup of 10 and not 20 as the ideal case, in fact, for few processes, adding an extra process would cut by half the time, but as soon as the number of process increases the speedup starts to decrease, because intra-cluster communication overhead starts to grow.
+Considering the function related to <i>strong_files/1/</i>, the 200 ms took by 1 process reduces to around 20 ms with 20 processes, having a speedup of 10, however the ideal speedup of 20 is not achievable.<br>
+  <b>With a low number of processes adding an extra process would cut the time by half, but as soon as the number of processes become greater the speedup starts to decrease, because intra-cluster communication overhead starts to grow</b>.
 The wordscount phase has a good strong scalablity.
 </p>

 <p align="center">
 <img src="https://github.com/emaiannone/wordscount/blob/master/figures/global_strong.png"><br>
-  The decreasing behaviour is inherited by wordscount times, but the fluctuations are caused by the constant behaviour of init times. <b>As the number of processes grows, the constant behaviour start to dominate</b>, so the init phase, being totally sequantial, has a bad impact on algorithm strong scalability.
+  The decreasing behaviour is inherited by wordscount times, but the fluctuations are caused by the constant behaviour of init times. <b>As the number of processes grows, the constant behaviour start to dominate</b>.
+The init phase, being totally sequantial, has a bad impact on strong scalability.
 </p>

 #### Weak scalability
 <p align="center">
 <img src="https://github.com/emaiannone/wordscount/blob/master/figures/init_weak.png"><br>
   Being the init phase only done by master process, and being the input fixed per each process, the master process is forced to work on increasing data, so there is an <b>increasing behaviour</b>.
-Besides, being each input directory greater by 50% that preceding one, the init time increases by 50%.
+Besides, being each input directory greater by 50% that preceding one, <b>the init time increases linearly on input size</b>.
 So, as expected, the init phase does not scale at all.
 </p>

 <p align="center">
 <img src="https://github.com/emaiannone/wordscount/blob/master/figures/wordscount_weak.png"><br>
-  The <b>constant</b> behaviour, aside from some fluctuations, is correct, because keeping the input fixed per process implies that each process will receive the same in every execution, so the total time for wordscount is the same in any case.
-Besides, being each input directory greater by 50% that preceding one, the wordscount time increases by 50%.
+  The <b>constant</b> behaviour, aside from some fluctuations, is correct, because keeping the input fixed per process implies that each process will receive the same amount of work in every execution, so the total time for wordscount is the same in any case.
+Besides, being each input directory greater by 50% that preceding one, <b>the wordscount time increases linearly on input size</b>.
 The wordscount phase has a good weak scalablity.
 </p>

 <p align="center">
 <img src="https://github.com/emaiannone/wordscount/blob/master/figures/global_weak.png"><br>
-  The increasing behaviour is inherited by init times, but the constant behaviour of wordscount times, reduced the gap between the functions. <b>Differently from init phase, if the input size doubles, the required time does not double, but increases by around 40</b>.
-The init phase, being totally sequantial, has a bad impact on algorithm strong scalability.
+  The increasing behaviour is inherited by init times, but the constant behaviour of wordscount times, reduced the gap between the functions. <b>Differently from the init phase, if the input size doubles, the required time does not double, but increases by around 40%</b>.
+The init phase, being totally sequantial, has a bad impact on algorithm weak scalability.
 </p>

 ## Conclusions
-There are some improvements that can be done:
+There are some improvements that could be done:
 - **Performance**:
   - The init phase done by a single process is easy to implement but has a very bad impact on performances.
 An idea might be to count the number of files and then equally divide the files among all processes to let them count the number of lines.
 However, despite each process will receive an equal number of files, each file might not be the same size as others, so some processes might work more that others;
   - The conversions from a linked list to an array might seem trivial.
 An option will be to send data directly from the linked list (uncontigous buffer), however the variable number of nodes to send is a bit tricky.